lGikundiro/TechGyant-Insigts/README.md

 - **Data Visualization**: Comprehensive analysis and model performance plots
 - **Model Comparison**: Linear Regression vs Decision Trees vs Random Forest
 - **Automated Data Updates**: Continuous monitoring and extraction of new TechGyant articles

-## Mission
-Amplifying African tech ecosystem growth by contextual storytelling and connecting promising startups with global investors through data-driven insights.

-## Problem Statement
-African tech startups often lack global attention with 3% global media coverage.
-This affects the growth of potential but small startups.
-TechGyants will be fostered to be the voice of every startup, particularly small but promising ones, and be a go-to site for every investor to learn about startups through data-driven insights.

 ## Real TechGyant Data
 This project uses **pure real data extracted from TechGyant articles** featuring: